cayo-rodrigues/safe/README.md

 Please refer to their individual documentations.

-Regarding regexes, here is a useful repo: osintbrazuca.
+Regarding regexes, here is a useful repo: https://github.com/osintbrazuca/osint-brazuca-regex.